Join Our Bucket Brigade!

 Each year, our Neighboring Activists deliver buckets of sand for Concord seniors to use on icy sidewalks, driveways and steps.
 We are going to keep up this tradition!
 Would you be willing to fill a bucket of sand and deliver to a Concord resident?
 All ages are welcome to help this year!
-Buckets will be available for pick-up at First Parish on Saturday, December 5.
+Buckets will be available for pick-up at First Parish on Sundays, December 5 and 12.
 If you wish, you can decorate the bucket with sharpies or duct tape!
 Concord Council on Aging provides name, address, and a drop location for each bucket.
 The sand is available at two locations: Rideout Field in W. Concord and Sewer Pump Station on Keyes Rd.

 Our three organizations:

 Eliot Center Human Services, based in Lexington, is a private, non-profit human services organization providing a continuum of care to the most vulnerable populations throughout the Commonwealth of Massachusetts.
 Our gifts go to clients served through their Concord office.
 More info at: https://www.eliotchs.org/cyf/